antoineschieb/ml_exercise_TP/README.md

 Antoine Schieb

+# Please note

+All of the training has been done on kaggle servers, which is why it was easier for me to work on a single notebook.
+The notebook is called 'main.ipynb' (and it used to be called 'explore.ipynb' if you look at earlier versions in the commit history).

 # Methodology

-Please note: All of the training has been done on kaggle servers, which is why it was easier for me to work on a single notebook.
-The notebook is called 'main.ipynb' (and it used to be called 'explore.ipynb' if you look at earlier versions in the commit history).

 Here is a rough overview of how I approached this problem chronologically.
 This same overview can be observed in the commit history.